liefery-it-legacy/it-career-ladder/engineering-roles/Principal_Developer.md

 * You can translate a business requirement into a concrete technical solution.

 **Managing technical debt**
-* You are able to identify areas of the codebase in need of refactoring and come up with solutions.
+* You regularly and actively identify areas of the codebase in need of refactoring and come up with solutions.
-* You are comfortable making judgments about the long-term health of the codebase and prioritizing tasks
+* You egularly make judgments about the long-term health of the codebase and prioritizing tasks

 **Initiate positive change**
 * You point out areas that need improvement and suggest good solutions as a starting point for discussion.
 You look for the best solution within the team.